 - Participating in a DePaul Prep initiative such as the Rincon Family Services Gift Drive

 - Signing up for service oppotunities via MobileServe, posted on Schoology and read in morning announcements

 ST. LOUISE DE MARILLAC SERVICE DISTINCTION AND THE VINCENTIAN SERVICE AWARD

-Honors Cords: Students who complete a minimum number of service hours over their 4 years will be invited to submit a written reflection in order to receive honors cords for graduation.
-Hours that qualify a student for honors cords must be completed at Chicago area non-profit organizations, highlighting the Vincentian charism of serving those on the margins.
+St. Louise de Marillac Service Distinction: Students who complete a minimum number of service hours over their 4 years will be eligible to receive honors cords at graduation.
+Hours that qualify a student for honors cords must be completed at Chicago non-profit organizations, highlighting the Vincentian charism of serving those on the margins.